websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-containers.md

 ## System Settings

-DXP System Settings can be configured in the [Control Panel](../../../system-administration/system-settings/system-settings.md) or by providing [Configuration Files](../../../system-administration/system-settings/using-configuration-files.md) (`.config` files) to the container.
+Liferay System Settings can be configured in the [Control Panel](../../../system-administration/system-settings/system-settings.md) or by providing [Configuration Files](../../../system-administration/system-settings/using-configuration-files.md) (`.config` files) to the container.
 You can create a `.config` file from scratch or by exporting the component configuration values from the UI.

 Modify the System Settings using one of these ways: